A TUTORIAL ON PRINTED CIRCUIT BOARD (PCB) LAYOUT

 6. Place filter capacitors so that their leads physically go right into the printed circuit board traces that carry mainstream of the current to be filtered.

-7. If you parallel power semiconductors, when doing PCB layout try to use symmetrical routing with equal impedances for each of the paralleled devices.
+7. If you parallel power semiconductors, try to use symmetrical routing with equal conductor impedances for each of the paralleled devices.

-8. Choose the width of circuit board traces based on acceptable temperature rise at the rated current per IPC2152 as well as acceptable DC and AC impedances.
-Also, make sure that the PC trace will not fuse at any abnormal current (such as short circuit current) that could develop in the circuit before a electronic protection activates or a fuse clears.
+9. Choose the width of PCB traces based on acceptable temperature rise per IPC2152 at the rated current, as well as acceptable DC and AC impedances.
+Also, make sure that the trace will not fuse at any abnormal current (such as short circuit current) that could develop in the circuit before a electronic protection activates or a fuse clears.

-9. PWB distances between various circuits should be determined according to the requirements of applicable standards.
-For example, for the product covered by UL 60950-1 the creepage and clearance from primary circuits to secondary circuits and safety ground should be determined from the Tables 2K through 2N of this standard.
+10. The distances between various circuits should be determined according to the requirements of applicable standards.
+For example, for the product covered by UL 60950-1 2nd Edition the creepage and clearance from primary circuits to secondary circuits and safety ground should be determined from the Tables 2K through 2N of this standard.
 In a typical commercial application with 120/250 VAC input, creepage between primary and low-voltage secondary circuitry per UL/IEC 60950 should be 6.4 mm minimum.
 For more details see our guide to PCB trace spacing.

 For more circuit board layout guidelines, free software and design aids see our PCB design tutorial and trace width calculation tool.